giosmasj/hayk-assessment-the-bachelor/README.md

    return a counter of the number of contestants who are from that hometown.

     * How will you keep track of contestants from a particular hometown?
-Think back to our looping lessons in which we set a counter variable equal to 0 and incremented that counter under certain conditions.
+Think back to our looping lessons in which set a counter variable equal to 0 and incremented that counter under certain conditions.

 4. Build a method `get_occupation`, that takes in two arguments––the data hash